If you want to run a riding establishment you’ll need to apply for a licence.

 you hold indemnity insurance that covers you for any injuries that result from people riding your horses

 You must also keep a register of all horses at the riding establishment and make the register available for inspection at all reasonable times.

 We can refuse to give you a licence if we do not feel the conditions for the animals are right.
 We may ask for additional conditions if we think the welfare of the animals or the safety of the public require them.

 We therefore strongly recommend you contact us for a visit to advise you on what you need to do to comply with the licence requirements while you are still planning the business

 Renewing your licence

-A riding establishment licence is valid for one year.
-You will need to apply to renew your riding establishment licence each year if you want to keep running the business.
+A riding establishment licence is valid for between one and three years, dependent on the risk rating the premises is allocated following inspection.
+You will need to apply to renew your riding establishment licence at least three months before your license expires if you want to keep running the business.